karkhaz/smid/doc/web/refman.md

     keys [ Ctrl+M  5  space  Return ]

-**Meaning:** The `keys` action causes `smid` to send keypresses to your application, as if the user had made those entered keypresses on the keyboard.
+**Meaning:** The `keys` action causes `smid` to send keypresses to your application, as if the user had entered those keypresses on the keyboard.

 **Syntax:** The keyword `keys`, followed by a space-delimited list of